-Don't add anything to your oil.
-The recommended oils with the starburst symbol are all you will need for good performance and engine protection.
+Do not add anything to your oil.
+The recommended oils with the starburst symbol meet GM Standard GM6094M are all you will need for good performance and engine protection.

-When to Change Engine Oil (GM Oil Life SystemTM)
+When to Change Engine Oil (GM Oil Life System)

 Your vehicle has a computer system that lets you know when to change the engine oil and filter.
 This is based on engine revolutions and engine temperature, and not on mileage.
 Based on driving conditions, the mileage at which an oil change will be indicated can vary considerably.
 For the oil life system to work properly, you must reset the system every time the oil is changed.